zelang-dev/c-coroutine/README.md

 > "The role of the language, is to take care of the mechanics of the async pattern and provide a natural bridge to a language-specific implementation." -[Microsoft](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/june/c-effective-async-with-coroutines-and-c-winrt).

 You can read [Fibers, Oh My!](https://graphitemaster.github.io/fibers/) for a breakdown on how the actual context switch here is achieved by assembly.
 This library incorporates [libuv](http://docs.libuv.org) in a way that make providing callbacks unnecessary, same as in [Using C++ Resumable Functions with Libuv](https://devblogs.microsoft.com/cppblog/using-ibuv-with-c-resumable-functions/). **Libuv** is handling any hardware or multi-threading CPU access.
 This not necessary for library usage, the setup can be replaced with some other Event Loop library, or just disabled.
+There is a unmaintained [btrask/libasync](https://github.com/btrask/libasync) package tried combining **libco**, with **libuv** too, Linux only.

 Two videos covering things to keep in mind about concurrency, [Building Scalable Deployments with Multiple Goroutines](https://www.youtube.com/watch?v=LNNaxHYFhw8) and [Detecting and Fixing Unbound Concurrency Problems](https://www.youtube.com/watch?v=gggi4GIvgrg).